The Truth Hides its Face

 There’s the HIV lie, via Nick Pisa.
 She wasn’t told she had HIV at all, as confirmed by self in own hand.

-Manipulation: lots of baby pics of Raffaele as an angelic choir boy, but no mention of teacher and parental concerns about his viewing habits, excessive masturbation, drugged out behaviour, weird messages on social media, and knife collection fetish.
+Manipulation: lots of baby pics of Raffaele as an angelic choir boy, but no mention of teacher and parental concerns about his viewing habits, drugged out behaviour, weird messages on social media, and knife collection fetish.

 Manipulation: they used a diagram showing Rudy’s forensic evidence ‘spots’ in eight places, with Raffaele’s only in one.
 Omission: omitted Amanda’s forensic evidence spots, omitted Raffaele’s presumed footprints in luminol and and on the bathmat.